Inventua/nucleus-core/Documentation/Setup and Configuration/Linux.md

 Set up your Linux environment.
 There are many options for setting up Linux, including:
 - [Install Ubuntu](https://ubuntu.com/server/docs/installation) on a standalone computer.
 - Use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to [install Ubuntu for Raspberry Pi](https://ubuntu.com/download/raspberry-pi) to an SD card.
-**_TIP:_**  In the Raspberry Pi imager, use the Settings icon (gear symbol) to set up your host name, SSH and admin credentials automatically.
 - [Create a Linux virtual machine in Azure](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal).
 Choose Ubuntu Server 24.04 LTS or later when you are prompted for an Image.
 - [Create a Linux virtual machine in Amazon Web Services](https://aws.amazon.com/getting-started/hands-on/launch-a-virtual-machine/).